GSA/digitalgov.gov/content/news/2015/03/2015-03-20-structured-content-in-government-how-hhs-and-nci-are-getting-started.md

 Metadata, tagging, content modeling … they’re not identical concepts, but they’re driven by the same basic principle: when you structure your digital information, it can be more easily searched, reused, connected, shared, and analyzed.

-{{< legacy-img src="2015/03/600-x-400-Electronic-data-storing-and-hosting-concept-hoodesigns-iStock-Thinkstock-97930610.jpg" alt="Electronic data storing and hosting concept" caption="" >}}
+{{< legacy-img src="2015/03/600-x-400-Electronic-data-storing-and-hosting-concept-hoodesigns-iStock-Thinkstock-97930610.jpg" alt="Electronic data storing and hosting concept" caption="hoodesigns, iStock, Thinkstock" >}}

 If you’re new to structured content, where should you start?
 Ideally, your metadata strategy will be part of your overall [content strategy]({{< ref "/topics/content-strategy" >}}).
 In practice, however, a lot depends on your agency’s culture, its technical resources, its existing practices, and the state of your content.